saltysystems/overworld/doc/protocol.md

 Defining a new RPC
 -----------------
-To define a new message, simply write a module using the behaviour `gremlin_rpc` and implementing the required callbacks, `rpc_info/0` which should return a list of maps with keys as above.
+To define a new message, simply write a module using the behaviour `saline_rpc` and implementing the required callbacks, `rpc_info/0` which should return a list of maps with keys as above.

 Messages in Gremlin can be synchronous or asynchronous.
 Synchronous messages initiated by the client are defined by 2 keys: